Glossary

 - Agent: A field tech or employee of a Spearhead organization that does field services work.

-- Dedicated agent: Field user that's associated to a specific client so as to be easily assigned work for that particular client.
+- Dedicated Agent: Field user that's associated to a specific client so as to be easily assigned work for that particular client.

-- Assigned agent: Field user that's assigned to a specific ticket instead of client or organization.
+- Assigned Agent: Field user that's assigned to a specific ticket instead of client or organization.

 Overloaded Agent: Based on a criteria set by supervisors when integrating Spearhead, an overloaded agent is one who has worked hours over a predetermined criteria.
 Like if a workday is 8 hours, anyone who logs more than that is considered "overloaded."